Buyback Proposal Process

 We’ve compiled some commonly asked questions to help you navigate this process:

 Q: Can I pay for only a portion of my service?
 A: Yes, this is sometimes called prorating your service.
-For example, if the cost of buying one year of service was $10,000 and you decided to stop making payments after paying $5,000, you would receive credit for about half a year of service (before any interest charges are taken into account).
+For example, if the cost of buying one year of service was $10,000 and you decided to stop making payments after paying $5,000, you would receive credit for half a year of service (before any interest charges are taken into account).

 You can choose to purchase only a portion of your service before making any payments or after you have already begun to make payments.